 The recently released California Figs Cookbook is a fantastic new resource for cooking with figs. It definitely inspired me, opening my eyes up to the many delicious ways to incorporate figs into my menu planning.
 Dried figs were even more of a challenge to me, since my only experience with them was in the form of the oh-so-delicious cookie my mom bought when I was a kid.
 But the world has changed since then.

 Once I tasted these dried figs, I instantly thought of balsamic vinegar.
-Combining the figs with balsamic vinegar to create a glaze ended up being a great choice; it was so delicious that I had to stop myself from sampling it so that I would have enough left for the finished product.
+Combining the figs with balsamic vinegar to create a glaze ended up being a great choice.
+It was so delicious that I had to stop myself from sampling it so that I would have enough left for the finished product.
 Jackie, my fig aficionado, wisely suggested prosciutto and goat cheese to complement the figs on this flatbread.
 Adding the slight “kick” of the peppery oil blended all of the flavors together for one perfect bite.
-It is the perfect appetizer for a holiday party.
+It is the ideal appetizer for a holiday party.
+You can also pair it with one of our other flatbreads to give your guest options.
 I think the photos are some of Jackie’s finest work; they make the food I prepare look mouthwateringly as good as it tastes.

 This post was created in partnership with California Figs. All opinions are our own.

 This gourmet Balsamic Fig Flatbread is sure to be the hit of the party!
 A balsamic glaze drizzle tops dried figs, proscuitto & goat cheese.

 - dried golden figs and mission figs (10-12 each)

 - 2 oz goat cheese

 - 1 oz prosciutto